nasqueron/infra-serverslog/README.md

 ### Tests

-To run the tests, use `cargo test`.
+To run the tests, use `make test`.

 Note this is an executable, not a library.
 As such, if you want to add a test, you can't use a tests/ folder: